Along The Same Lines

 Monday Jan 06, 2025

-The guest in this episode is Daniel Hill - you may know him as the guy who started the Open Door Climate Movement!
+Meet Daniel Hill — you may know him as the guy who started the Open Door Climate Movement!
 We discuss fear as a motivator for action, redefining networking as an introvert and balancing optimism with systemic realities.

 Daniel's journey shows that making a difference often means creating spaces for genuine human connection.